erichard/SublimePHPCompanion/README.md

   LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Support me

-If you like this plugin and want to offer me a beer or something you can use the flattr button next to the title ;-)